vinitudasi/CompQuestions/README.md

 # CompetitiveProgramming
-Solutions To some kattis competitive programming questions
+Solutions To some competitive programming questions